zephyrproject-rtos/zephyr/doc/board/frdm_k64f.rst

 * You comply with all OpenSDA V2 firmware conditions of use, but particularly:

-    - Use with Freescale target devices only.
+    - Use with NXP target devices only.
 Use with other devices is prohibited and illegal.

     - Use with evaluation boards only; not with custom hardware.